-If you plan to visit Star Wars Land (and the rest of the park) more than once, purchase “Park Hopper” tickets, which allow guests to travel between all Walt Disney World parks for one price.
+If you plan to visit Galaxy’s Edge (and the rest of the park) more than once, purchase “Park Hopper” tickets, which allow guests to travel between all Walt Disney World parks for one price.
 Disney's Hollywood Studios tickets are available online, and it’s best to purchase them in advance, as they can cost more at the park’s entrance.
 Save money on Disney tickets by checking the Walt Disney World website for promotions and ticket discounts, which appear from time to time.

-With so many “Star Wars” experiences opening at Disney’s Hollywood Studios in 2019, vacationers should plan for at least a day and a half at the Disney World park.
+With so many “Star Wars” experiences now open at Disney’s Hollywood Studios, vacationers should plan for at least a day and a half at the Disney World park.
 If you’re traveling with infants and young children or if you’re simply not interested in piloting the Millennium Falcon, one day should be enough.

 How to Use a FastPass+